CISCO-METZ-GROUP/MeshChain/README.md

 ```
 * Under the column READY it shows 2/2, which means this pods has two containers running (the micro-service and the sidecar)

 To access the application that we just installed in the cluster, you need to get the port number that ```istio-ingress-5c879987bf-j6n7z``` is exposed on.
-Run the following:
+Run the following command:
 ```
 kubectl get service -n istio-system
 ```
-The output should be similar to the this
+The output should be similar to the this:
 ```
 NAME            TYPE           CLUSTER-IP       EXTERNAL-IP   PORT(S)                                                             AGE istio-ingress   LoadBalancer   10.106.59.14     <pending>     80:31515/TCP,443:30128/TCP                                          2d